Bias-Variance Games: Tradeoff Between Bias and Variance

-For \emph{uniform} distributions, monotonicity does not hold on either the ex post utility curve or the expected utility curve (and there is a symmetric pure Nash equilibrium with non-trivial bias).
-See \Cref{fig:expected utility} for logistic distributions and uniform distributions.
+Finally, for \emph{uniform} distributions, monotonicity does not hold on either the ex post utility curve or the expected utility curve.
+In fact, there exists a pure Nash equilibrium with non-zero bias.
+See \Cref{fig:expected utility} for utility plots under logistic and uniform distributions.